-- i) A declaration that 90% of the issued amount has been subscribed. - ii) A declaration that all the directors have paid in cash in respect of allotment of shares made to them. - iii) A statutory declaration that the above requirements have been completed and must be signed by the director of company. - 38.
+- iii) A statutory declaration that the above requirements have been completed and must be signed by the director of company. - 34.
 Aditya is promoting a company.
-Before the company is formed, he enters into a contract with DLF for purchase of land and also agreed to pay 10 crores within a period of 2 moths.
+Before the company is formed, he enters into a contract with DLF for purchase of land and also agreed to pay 10 crores within a period of 2 months.
 The company was formed within 1 month.
 On the basis of the facts, answer the following: - i) Which type of contract is entered by Aditya? - ii) Is the contract legally binding on the company? - iii) Can DLF Ltd. hold Aditya liable for the payment money? - iv) What can the company do to prevent Aditya from such a situation?